The Takeaway:

 3. Third Pick: Nouhaus Ergo 3D Ergonomic Office Chair

-Do you spend several hours each day, either at home or at the office, sitting in a chair, working on your computer?
+Do you spend several hours each day at home or the office, sitting in a chair, working on your computer?
 Does your current chair leave you fatigued and sore after that?
 Are you looking for a way to remedy that?
 If so, you’re going to love this roundup review.

-Most people don’t fully appreciate how much of a difference the right office chair can make, both in terms of overall comfort and in terms of minimizing the long-term impact on their posture and overall level of health.
+Most people don’t fully appreciate how much of a difference the right office chair can make in terms of overall comfort and minimizing the long-term impact on their posture and overall level of health.
 However, the reality is that a well-designed ergonomic office chair will do much to minimize your long-term risk of injuries and muscle pain.

 Unfortunately, there’s a problem.
 The very best ergonomic office chairs, while tremendously effective, are also incredibly expensive.
 If you’re on a budget, that might be a total non-starter.
 Finding a good ergonomic option on a budget can be a daunting task.

 Daunting, however, does not mean impossible.
-We’ve scoured the internet on a quest for the best ergonomic office chair under $300 in 2024, and we’ve found an overall winner.
-Before we introduce you to the overall best, though, we need to offer a brief explanation for how this roundup review has been constructed.
+We’ve scoured the internet on a quest for the best ergonomic office chair under $300 in 2024 and found an overall winner.
+Before we introduce you to the overall best, though, we need to offer a brief explanation of how this roundup review has been constructed.

-You’ll note below that we’ve divided our top picks into two groups: one table for ergonomic office chairs upholstered in fabric or leather with a separate one for mesh chairs.
+You’ll note below that we’ve divided our top picks into two groups: one table for ergonomic office chairs upholstered in fabric or leather and a separate one for mesh chairs.
 We did this because, in general, a person who’s looking for a mesh chair is only interested in mesh.
 He or she is usually not interested in a chair upholstered with fabric or leather.
-Thus, we broke mesh out from the rest, treating them as a separate group.
+Thus, we separated mesh from the rest, treating them as a separate group.

 Our Selection Criteria